 Acting experience is not necessary but excellent communication skills, reliability, ability to accept feedback and a commitment to the program is required.

 - be comfortable with their health and dealing with health professionals

 - be an excellent listener

 - be reliable and punctual

-- be nonjudgmental about students and faculty gender, race, religion, national origin, physical characteristics, etc.
+- be nonjudgmental about gender, race, religion, national origin, physical characteristics, etc.

 - conduct themselves professionally, showing respect for all students, faculty members and staf

 - consistently portray the role or scenario, as trained by staff